segmentio/segment-docs/src/reverse-etl/index.md

 9. Turn the toggle on for the **Mapping State** to enable the destination.
 Events that match the trigger condition in the mapping will be sent to the destination.
     * If you disable the mapping state to the destination, events that match the trigger condition in the mapping won’t be sent to the destination.

-You can add multiple mappings from your warehouse to your destination.
-To add more mappings, repeat steps 1-9 above.
+To add multiple mappings from your warehouse to your destination, repeat steps 1-9 above.

 ## Using Reverse ETL
 After you've followed [all four steps](/docs/reverse-etl/reverse-etl/#getting-started) and set up your source, model, destination, and mappings for Reverse ETL, your data will extract and will sync to your destination(s) right away if you chose an interval schedule.
 If you set your data to extract at a specific day and time, the extraction will take place then.